BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-24-kubecon-2018-copenhaguen-global-review.md

 And, finally, multi-clusters.
 We felt a few people are using multi-cluster, but it's often done *by hand*.
 That doesn't seem mature at all.
 Maybe a subject we'll hear more about in the future?

-In any case, we had a really great time during this KubeCon in Copenhaguen, we saw many interesting talks and discussed with lots of people!
+In any case, we had a really great time during this KubeCon in Copenhagen, we saw many interesting talks and discussed with lots of people!